Duplicate Field

 Now "FullName" still contains "O'Brien-Smith, Jr." while "FullName_Clean" contains "OBRIENSMITHJR" -- optimized for matching but preserving the original for display.

-How to Use the Copy Field Node
+How to Use the Duplicate Field Node

 - Connect it into your workflow, typically early in the chain before any destructive operations.